dendronhq/dendron-site/vault/dendron.topic.commands.md

 Dump internal state of Dendron inside logs

- This is useful when diagnosing issues in Dendron
+his is useful when diagnosing issues in Dendron